stensoosaar/IBKit/README.md

 The software is not an official API and is not affiliated or related with Interactive Brokers.

 ## Conformance
 The current version should conform with IB API version 10.18.
+It is the aim to update the software with to MacOS major releases and include also better bites from TWS API.

 ## Current status
 - Common features seems to work fine but complex orders may generate errors.